morrownr/USB-WiFi/home/Compile_and_Install_New_RasPiOS_Kernel.md

 $ make bcm2711_defconfig

-Example of change that can be made: To turn on support for the RTW88 8822BU USB module:
+Example of change that can be made:

+To turn on support for the RTW88 8822BU USB module: (available in kernel 6.2+)

 $ make menuconfig